devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 All execution layer rewards (transaction priority fees and MEV) are sent to the LidoExecutionLayerRewardsVault by node operators.
-When oracle reports are sent to Lido, the rewards are reinvested (up to a certain limit per call) into the ETHEREUM deposit contract.
+When oracle reports are sent to Lido, the rewards are reinvested (up to a certain limit per call) into the Pulsechain deposit contract.

 2.2.8 SelfOwnedStETHBurner